Traffic (2000 film): Pre-production

-The project was obtained from Fox by Initial Entertainment Group, and was sold to USA Films by IEG for North American rights only.
-Steven Soderbergh never approached USA Films, and the film was fully funded by Initial Entertainment Group.
+The project was obtained from Fox by Initial Entertainment Group and was sold to USA Films by IEG for North American rights only.
+Steven Soderbergh never approached USA Films, and Initial Entertainment Group fully funded the film.

-After Fox dropped the film in early 2000 and before USA Films expressed interest soon after, Soderbergh paid for pre-production with his own money.
-USA Films agreed to give him final cut on Traffic and also agreed to his term that all the Mexican characters would speak Spanish while talking to each other.
+After Fox dropped the film in early 2000, and before USA Films expressed interest, Soderbergh paid for pre-production with his own money.
+USA Films agreed to give him the final cut on Traffic and also agreed to his term that all the Mexican characters would speak Spanish while talking to each other.
 This meant that almost all of Benicio del Toro's dialogue would be subtitled.
-Once the studio realized this, they suggested that his scenes be shot in both English and Spanish, but Soderbergh and del Toro rejected the suggestion.
+Once the studio realized this, they suggested that his scenes be shot in English and Spanish, but Soderbergh and del Toro rejected the suggestion.
 Del Toro, a native of Puerto Rico, was worried that another actor would be brought in and re-record his dialogue in English after he had worked hard to master Mexican inflections and improve his Spanish vocabulary.
-Del Toro remembers, "Can you imagine?
+Del Toro remembers: "Can you imagine?
 You do the whole movie, bust your butt to get it as realistic as possible, and someone dubs your voice?
 I said, 'No way.
 Over my dead body.'
 Steven was like, 'Don't worry.
 It's not gonna happen.'"
 The director fought for subtitles for the Mexico scenes, arguing that if the characters did not speak Spanish, the film would have no integrity and would not convincingly portray what he described as the "impenetrability of another culture".

-The filmmakers went to the Drug Enforcement Administration (DEA) and U.S. Customs early on with the script and told them that they were trying to present as detailed and accurate a picture of the current drug war as possible.
+The filmmakers went to the Drug Enforcement Administration (DEA) and U.S. Customs early on with the script; they told them that they were trying to present as detailed and accurate a picture of the current drug war as possible.
 The DEA and Customs pointed out inaccuracies in the script.
 In addition, they gave the production team access to the border checkpoint to Mexico, as shown in the film during the scene in which Wakefield and his people talk with border officials.
-Despite the assistance, the DEA did not try to influence the content of the script.
+Despite the assistance, the DEA did not try to influence the script's content.
 Soderbergh said Traffic had influences from the films of Richard Lester and Jean-Luc Godard.
 He also spent time analyzing The Battle of Algiers and Z, which, according to the director, had the feeling that the footage was "caught" and not staged.
 Another inspiration was Alan J. Pakula's film All the President's Men because of its ability to tackle serious issues while being entertaining.
-In the opening credits of his film, Soderbergh tried to replicate the typeface from All the President's Men and the placement on-screen at the bottom left-hand corner.
+In the opening credits of the film, Soderbergh tried to replicate the typeface from All the President's Men and the placement on-screen at the bottom left-hand corner.
 Analyzing this film helped the director deal with the large cast and working in many different locations for Traffic.